DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2020-04-23-setting-up-permissions.md

 We tested a rough prototype with a user who processes applications for Titan Partnership Ltd and Aston Manor Academy and has the ‘manage organisation’ permission.

-There are 2 journeys below:
+The journeys include:

-- Onboarding journey that the first user with the manage organisation permission will see when they sign in for the first time
+- setting up permissions for partner organisations for the first time
-- Inviting a user to their organisations
+- inviting a new user to their organisation

 {% from "screenshots/macro.njk" import appScreenshots with context %}
 {{ appScreenshots({